Increasing subsequences of linear size in random permutations and the Robinson-Schensted tableaux of permutons: Proofs of the results in Sections and

 \begin{proof}[Proof of \Cref{prop_injectivity_lambda}] For any $(x,y)\in\carre$:

 Hence $\lamt^\mu = \lamt^\nu$ implies

 for any $(x,y)\in\carre$, and therefore $\mu^\incr=\nu^\incr$. \end{proof}

-The idea to prove \Cref{prop_injectivity_RS_one} is that while we could not recover $\lamt^\mu$ from its PDE together with its boundary condition $\RSt(\mu)$, there is an easy explicit solution for the last row of the tableaux.
+The idea to prove \Cref{prop_injectivity_RS_one} is that while we could not recover $\lamt^\mu$ from its PDE together with its boundary condition $\RSt(\mu)$, there is a simple explicit solution for the last row of the tableaux.

 \begin{lemma} Let $\mu$ be a pre-permuton satisfying $\LISt_r(\mu)=1$ for some $r\in\N^*$.
 Then for any $(x,y)\in\carre$:

 \end{lemma}

 \begin{proof} Denote by $F=(F_1,F_2)$ the pair of distribution functions of each marginal of $\mu$, so that the push-forward $\hat{\mu}=F_*\mu$ is a permuton.
 Since $F$ is nondecreasing in each coordinate, we have for any $k\in\lb1,r\rb$ and $(x',y')\in\carre$: